 Say legal studio advises on advertising rules, marketing (strategies), house styles, comparative advertising and e-commerce rules.

-Simply translating the label into another language will thus not be sufficient, despite the principle of the free movement of goods.
+Simply translating the label into another language will thus often not be sufficient, despite the principle of the free movement of goods.
 Say legal specialises in Dutch law and the Dutch interpretation of EU rules.
 Where appropriate, Say legal makes use of the services of lawyers in other countries with the same areas of expertise.

 Despite all the efforts in the preparation phase, an incident occurs.
 The Dutch Food and Consumer Product Safety Authority (‘NVWA’) is on the doorstep for an inspection.
 The inspector finds an allleged violation of the applicable laws, for example regarding the composition of the product, (food) safety or a breach of advertising or labelling rules.
 With a warning, fine or even attachment of goods as a result.
 The NVWA may have a different interpretation of the laws than your company has.